This article will interest you in case:

 Now having the idea of what the push notifications are we can look at the possible variants to choose the most suitable one.

 Let's look at the most popular services.
-Most of them offer not only push notifications, but many other useful tools.
+Most of them offer not only a push notifications service, but many other useful tools.

 1. Amazon Simple Notification Service (Amazon SNS).
-If you are already using any Amazon services, then you’ll like using its service for sending push-notifications as well, as Amazon SNS can also send messages to the Amazon Simple Queue Service (SQS), AWS Lambda functions or to any HTTP server.
+If you are already using any Amazon services, then you’ll like using its AWS push notifications, as Amazon SNS can also send messages to the Amazon Simple Queue Service (SQS), AWS Lambda functions, or to any HTTP server.

-Receive the information about the status of delivery containing the statistics of successful or unsuccessful deliveries and mobile push-notifications standby time via Amazon CloudWatch.
+Receive the information about the status of Amazon push notification delivery containing the statistics of successful or unsuccessful deliveries and mobile push-notifications standby time via Amazon CloudWatch.